bruvzg/gdsdecomp/README.md

 Use the same Godot tools version that the original game was compiled in to edit the project; the recovery log will state what version was detected.

+## Limitations

+Support has yet to be implemented for converting the following resources:
+- Bitmap and image fonts (recovering 4.x TTF/OTF fontfiles is supported)
+- Models (`obj`, `dae`, `fbx`, `glb`, etc.)

+Support for converting certain resources is limited:
+- Recovered .csv translation files will likely have missing keys; this is due to `.translation` files only storing the hashes of the keys.
+It is recommended to just politely ask the developer if you want to add additional translations.

+In addition, it does not support decompiling any GDNative/GDExtension or GDMono scripts.
+For Mono/CSharp, you can use [Ilspy](https://github.com/icsharpcode/ILSpy) or dotPeek.

 ## Compiling from source

 Clone this repository into Godot's `modules` subfolder as `gdsdecomp`.